FarronF/limerick-council-meetings/meetings/2017/11/20-Monthly Meeting of Metropolitan District of Limerick/Minutes Re-Scheduled Monthly Meeting - Monthly Meeting of Metropolitan District of Limerick - 27th October 2017.md

 Circulated, Report of the Senior Manager, Planning and Environmental Services Department

-dated 6th October, 2017 setting out the legal and procedural background to the addition of--- 2
+dated 6th October, 2017 setting out the legal and procedural background to the addition of
+---
+2

 records to the Record of Protected Structures and recommending the following proposed